Structuring your Dissertation Writing Time: How to Make the Most of Your Day

 Whether you have an appointment with a Thesis Editor, a dissertation consultant, some colleagues, a writing group, or even with your mom, having scheduled check-in times to work toward can make you more productive during the day.
 Knowing that someone is expecting an update – or a draft – from you at a designated time is a great source of dissertation help because it can motivate you to get your work done.

 Thesis Editor's dissertation consultants have all been through the process of writing, editing, and formatting a dissertation, and they know how challenging it can be.
-They can provide you with expert advice on how to stay motivated. < No “I” in Dissertation Writing?
-Dr. Roda on iTunes >
+They can provide you with expert advice on how to stay motivated. < Self-Care During COVID-19 EndNote: An Introduction >

 Tagged under: Uncategorized